Cycas pectinata: Historical information

 Cycas pectinata was described by Hamilton in 1826 from "On the hills which bound Bengal to the east" with its habitat at "Camrupae sylvis".
 Kamrup (Camrupae) is a district in Assam (Northeast India).

 Morphology

 Tall evergreen trees with crown of leaves at the apex of trunk.
 Stems robust, glabrous at base and usually branched when mature.
 Leaves 1 to 2 m long, dark green.
 Male cones usually large, cylindrically ovoid and yellowish or orange in maturity.
 Megasporophylls deeply pectinate and densely covered with hairs.
 Seeds ovoid, glabrous and orange to red-yellow on maturity.

 Uses

 Economic

-Cycas pectinata is popular ornamental plant grown in gardens and at public places.
+Cycas pectinata is a popular ornamental plant grown in gardens and at public places.
 In Assam, green mature leaves are used to decorate large numbers of temporary shrines called "Pooja Pandals," erected to worship deities during festivals.
-The leaves are used for decoration of the entrance of the marriage pandals and bouquets.
+The leaves are used for decoration of the entrance of the marriage pandals and bouquets..